-The positive contribution from net other financial income/expense of €34.2 million includes:
+The positive contribution from net other financial income/expense of €35.2 million includes:

-- dividends amounted to €1.8 million, a decrease compared to the €2.8 million figure of 2019; - the net trading income showed an essentially break-even result with a limited net loss of €19 thousand broken down as follows: - i) a positive contribution from foreign exchange and foreign exchange derivatives transactions, $\in +1.1$ million; - ii) a corresponding negative contribution of $\\mathbb{c}1.1$ million due to interest rate derivatives, a segment that also includes the valuation effects of management macrohedging transactions, which cannot be classified as "hedging" under the rules of IAS 39; it should be noted that, as permitted by the rules for the application of IFRS 9, the DB Group decided to continue to adopt the hedge accounting model for hedging transactions as governed by the previous IAS 39, in the "carve out" version approved by the EU; - the net result of hedging activities was negative for €1.2 thousand; during 2020 the existing hedging relationships complied with the quantitative thresholds provided for by IAS 39 (the "80% -125% rule"), as in the previous year; - profits from the sale of financial assets valued at amortised cost amounted to €6.5 million (in 2019 they amounted to €14.8 million in profits) and refer to the sale of impaired loans (bad loans) carried out by the Bank; these sales take place on a recurring basis and are aimed at optimising the time profiles and administrative costs for recovering bad loans, as well as at discounting the effects of regulatory regulations on NPLs, such as calendar provisioning; - the buybacks of financial liabilities have originated €20.4 million of costs (compared to €1.8 million of revenues in 2019) and are due to the early repayment of medium and long-term fixed-rate deposits received from the treasury of the Frankfurt ultimate parent company.
+- dividends amounted to €1 million, a decrease compared to the €1.8 million figure of 2020; - the net trading income showed a positive result with a net profit of €8.8 million, broken down as follows:

+i) a positive contribution from foreign exchange and foreign exchange derivatives transactions, €+1.2 million;

+ii) a corresponding positive contribution of €7.6 million due to interest rate derivatives, a segment that also includes the valuation effects of management macrohedging transactions, which cannot be classified as "hedging" under the rules of IAS 39; it should be noted that, as permitted by the rules for the application of IFRS 9, the DB Group decided to continue to adopt the hedge accounting model for hedging transactions as governed by the previous IAS 39, in the "carve out" version approved by the EU;

+- the net result of hedging activities was positive for \in 5 thousand; during 2021 the existing hedging relationships complied with the quantitative thresholds provided for by IAS 39 (the "80% -125% rule"), as in the previous year;

+- profits from the sale of financial assets valued at amortised cost amounted to \in 5.8 million (in 2020 they amounted to \in 6.5 million in profits) and refer to the sale of impaired loans (bad loans) carried out by the Bank; these sales take place on a recurring basis and are aimed at optimising the time profiles and administrative costs for recovering bad loans, as well as at discounting the effects of regulatory regulations on NPLs, such as calendar provisioning;

+- the buybacks of financial liabilities, not carried out in 2021, had originated, in 2020, €20.4 million in costs and were due to the early repayment of medium and long-term fixed-rate deposits received from the treasury of the Frankfurt ultimate parent company.

-The net result of other financial assets and liabilities measured at fair value through profit or loss showed revenues for ≤ 47.5 million in 2020, while in the previous year the Group had reported a profit of ≤ 8.5 million.
+The net result of other financial assets and liabilities measured at fair value through profit or loss showed revenues for \in 19.5 million in 2021, while in the previous year the Group had reported a profit of \in 47.5 million.

-The amount of €47.5 million represents the overall effect mainly of positive revaluations (mainly SIA S.p.A. and VISA Inc.): in particular, the appreciation of SIA shares reflects the terms of the proposed merger by incorporation into the listed company NEXI S.p.A. due to the share swaps of the two companies.
+The amount of \in 19.5 million represents the overall effect mainly of positive revaluations (mainly SIA S.p.A., CRIF S.p.A. and VISA Inc.): in particular, the appreciation of SIA shares reflects the terms of the merger by incorporation into the listed company NEXI S.p.A., a merger that took place on 31 December 2021, due to the share swaps of the two companies.